-Although I wasn’t formally diagnosed until adolescence, I have always, always been an anxious person.
+I have always been an anxious person.
 My parents could see it in me from an early age, but in many ways, it was something very internal.
 Most of the worries and concerns I felt were kept inside, largely out of fear that others would think I was crazy.
 Because even in my neutral state, I’m often greeted with those seemingly innocent statements, and for an anxious individual, those words cut like a knife and shine a light on the flaws that keep you from feeling “normal.”
 I simply don’t know a life without anxiety.

 Everything was always so important to me.
 My parents have never had to worry about me putting myself into unsafe situations because I’ve already thought of every possible outcome 20 times over and meticulously position myself where I need to in order to feel in control.
 It’s hard to know how to interact with that kind of personality, because on paper, I myself know it sounds high maintenance and just plain annoying.
 So how do you best support and take care of a loved one with anxiety?

 Start by avoiding those statements above – because it doesn’t make us feel comforted; it makes us feel foolish for even feeling that way in the first place, and negates the very real emotions we feel.
 However, I do think there is an important distinction between validating those fears and fueling them.
 Acknowledge the magnitude and reality of their anxious thoughts, but empower them to ground themselves in the truth of the situation instead.
 Help them to recognize that while these thoughts are overwhelming and agonizing, they are just thoughts and are fabricating a danger that will not actually befall them.